Student Opportunities in Theater & Dance

 THE CORE COURSES

 In the core courses, key experiences and principles of collaboration and creative problem-solving are applied to the fundamentals of improvisation and composition in movement, visual thinking, and acting.
-A course in studing performance in context is also open to anyone, with no pre-requisite.
+A course in studying performance in context is also open to anyone, with no pre-requisite.
 Our core courses require no prior experience, and are offered every year:

 - THDA 111: The Language of Movement

 - THDA 112: Visual Thinking